 4. Integrity Matters

 One of the most important distinctions between small businesses and larger companies is the role that the small business owner plays as a brand advocate.
 As a small business owner, the reputation and success of the business hinges on you.
 So be true to your business values as you work to define and communicate your differentiators.
 Avoid glibness, have integrity and be honest.
 Be prepared to explain why you are better than the competition without walking all over them – define your positives in the light of their negatives and back up your claims with customer testimonials and references.
+Why play pokies online?
+The answer is simple: Casino slots are loads of fun!
+Plus, you can win real money and even better than that, you can play them from anywhere and at any time.

 5. Ensure Everyone is Singing off the Same Hymn Sheet